matao1984/vec-map/README.md

 ```
 @echo off
 CALL  C:\ProgramData\Anaconda3\Scripts\activate.bat C:\ProgramData\Anaconda3\envs\vecmap
 vec-map
 echo on
 ```

+Replace the path and environment name if they are different in your system.
 Save this bat, e.g., on your desktop and double-click it to run the app.